 The intervening years have cleared my interest in that level of interaction; I live free of chaos, crisis, and confusion.
 And while my memories are sufficient to recall many a boisterous disagreement, I prefer to relax and enjoy rereading our expressions of love.
 I have a broad collection of published poems and essays.
 I read the poetry of Rumi and Hafiz.
 But, how very personal are the notes that were written for me.

-A lover asked his beloved,
+A lover asked his beloved,~Rumi

 Do you love yourself more than you love me?